-Audit Committee's Meeting: In year 2016, Audit Committee's meeting held a total of four meetings with the committee's attendance as detailed below:
+Audit Committee's Meeting: In year 2018, Audit Committee's meeting held a total of four meetings with the committee's attendance as detailed below:

+Na ame Position No. of Attendance / No. of Meeting (times)

+1. Mr. Chai Jroongtanapibarn 4 / 4

+Mrs. Dotons vales Caranan the Audit A / A

+avalee Gorsanan

-Name Position No. of Attendance / No. of Meeting (times) 1.
-Mr. Chai Jroongtanapibarn Chairman of the Audit Committee ree 4 / 4 2.
-Mrs. Ratanavalee Gorsanan Audit Committee 4 / 4 3.
-Mr. Anake Pinvanichkul Audit Committee 4 / 4
+3. Mr. Anake Pinvanichkul Audit Committee 4 / 4